Historic Roofing: Useful Information Guide

 5. Slate Roofing: The Story of Slate – Charles H. Davis – Davis Slate & Manufacturing Company – (published in 1923, 4 pages).

 1. General: “Roofing for Historic Buildings” by Sarah M. Sweetser is a great starting point for anyone responsible for the care, maintenance, or repair of a building with an historic roof which must be preserved.
-On the US National Park Service’s Technical Preservation Services site.
+This article is on the US National Park Service’s Technical Preservation Services site.